ch-gopi/ch-gopi/README.md

 - 👩🏻‍💻 Pronouns: he/him

-- 💼 I’m currently working as a Frontend Engineer at ....
+- 💼 I’m currently working as a Software Engineer at ADM

-- 📋 I've previously worked as a Software Engineer at ...
+- 📋 I've previously worked as a  Frontend Engineer at Adobe

 - 🎒 I've done almost 3 internships in fullstack primarily.